Olive fruit fly: Chemical pest management

 The chemical battle against the olive fruit fly can be implemented against larvae by using preventive treatments against adults.

 The treatments are carried out by spraying the olive trees with insecticides (dimethoate, deltamethrin, and phosmet).
 Dimethoate is commonly used for its effectiveness and relatively low cost.
 It may be preferable because it would leave few residues in olive oil, since it is water-soluble and would pass through the amurca.
-In the near future, legislative authorization for the withdrawal of use of dimethoate is to be implemented.
+In the near future, legislative authorization for the use of dimethoate is to be withdrawn.
 Among the products with low impact, azadirachtin is a natural repellent extracted from the fruits of the neem tree.
 However, its effectiveness against the olive fruit fly has not yet been sufficiently tested.
 Among the organic insecticide literature, rotenone is also mentioned, but the use of this active ingredient, not readily available, must be authorized by established competent bodies after demonstrating the need for it.

 The larvicidal treatment is carried out according to the criteria of the scheduled pest management, pest management and integrated pest management.

 Scheduled pest management usually occurs with periodic preventive treatments from the period when the larvae appear during an average infestation (from midsummer in areas with higher incidence or in September in areas with lower incidence).
 The treatment is repeated on average every 20 days (in the case of dimethoate) or at the interval of active use.
 The downside to the scheduled treatment is the risk of carrying out unnecessary treatments.

 Pest management and integrated pest management is used if the problem exceeds the threshold.
 This can be estimated each week by noting the trend of the population of adults with the use of traps for monitoring or detecting the number of active infestation (bites and fertile mine of larvae I and II age).
 To be reliable, the system first requires a suitable response in the trial, because the intervention thresholds vary depending on the type of trap and the environment.
 In northern Sardinia, an intervention threshold – for cultivars of oil – was reliably evaluated, with a weekly catch of 10 adults per sticky trap in summer and 30 adults per trap in October.
 Further reliable information used is the sampling of olives to estimate the extent of infestation.
 In this case, the threshold for intervention of an active infestation is recommended between 10-15% on cultivars for oil production and 5% for table cultivars.
 Sampling is carried out weekly and taken randomly over a large area for an olive tree at head height.
 A sample is separated from samples of 100-200 olives, which are to detect the presence of live and uninfected eggs and larvae at first and second stages.
 The presence of eclosions, larvae and pupal third stages should not be counted because the damage has already occurred and the treatment would be worthless.